simeononsecurity/simeononsecurity.ch/content/articles/the-dark-web-and-cybercrime-a-look/index.en.md

 - The [**Cybersecurity Information Sharing Act (CISA)**](https://www.congress.gov/bill/114th-congress/senate-bill/754) in the United States: Promotes the sharing of cybersecurity threat information between private entities and the government to enhance national security and mitigate cyber risks.
 For more details, refer to [this documentation](https://www.congress.gov/bill/114th-congress/senate-bill/754).

-These regulations and initiatives play a vital role in fostering a safer digital environment, but individual awareness and proactive cybersecurity practices remain crucial in combatting the dark web and cybercrime.
+These regulations and initiatives play a vital role in building a safer digital environment, but individual awareness and proactive cybersecurity practices remain crucial in combatting the dark web and cybercrime.

 ## Conclusion